TERMS AND CONDITIONS OF SERVICE GEENI

 8.1 The Client shall pay to the Supplier the Initial Fee and the Subscription Fees in accordance with this clause 8 and the Agreement.

-8.2 Subscription Fees are paid monthly in advance by direct debit, Additional Fees shall be paid monthly in arrears.
+8.2 Subscription Fees are paid annually in advance by direct debit unless otherwise stated on the Fees page of the proposal.
+Additional Fees shall be paid monthly in arrears.

 8.3 The Supplier shall send a VAT invoice schedule to the Client by email advising of the Subscription Fees and Additional Fees payable.